 Address: The Memorial Church, Harvard Yard

 As a Southern Baptist chaplain, I want to proclaim Christ and His transforming love on the Harvard campus, and from there, to the ends of the earth.
-I lead the Asian Baptist Student Koinonia (ABSK), teaching Bible studies on Friday nights, and holding office hours twice a week in the Science Center.
-All who want to meet the Lord Jesus Christ personally are invited to come and discuss the Bible, and anything in their lives, whether or not they are Asian, or come from a Christian background.
+I lead the Asian Baptist Student Koinonia (ABSK), teaching Bible studies on Friday nights, and holding office hours in the Science Center.
+I welcome anyone who has an interest in learning more about the Bible, regardless of ethnic or spiritual background.

-I myself grew up in a strict Confucian tradition in rural Korea.
-As a college student Seoul National University, I came to know Jesus Christ as my personal Lord and Savior.
+I grew up in a strict Confucian tradition in rural Korea.
+As a college student at Seoul National University, I came to know Jesus Christ as my personal Lord and Savior.
 Ever since then, I have had a special heart for college students, and Asian American students in particular.
-I want to help my students to think deeply and carefully about their lives, and their priorities, and also just to enjoy their few precious college years.
-To that end, of course I emphasize serious study of the +B1 Bible, but I haven't forgotten the importance of Christian fellowship, either (which, I believe, is never complete without good food, preferably Korean).
+I want to help my students to think deeply and carefully about their lives, and their priorities, and to enjoy their few precious college years.
+To that end, of course I emphasize serious study of the Bible, but I haven't forgotten the importance of Christian fellowship (which, I believe, is never complete without good food, preferably Korean)!